Promoting the Center Offsite

 To this day, Paradise Hawaiian Style still occasionally plays on streaming TV.

-Indeed, the promo “cannibalized” the night show to the point where the Center only daytime activities while the group was gone while almost 180 performers traveled to the U.S. main., flying first to Los Angeles, then boarding the Union Pacific railroad to Salt Lake City, Utah, where they put on six more performances in the Highland High School auditorium, considered one of the best theatrical venues at that time.
+Indeed, the promo “cannibalized” the night show to the point where the Center could only offer daytime activities while the promo group was gone.
+Meanwhile, the PCC people flew first to Los Angeles for their Hollywood Bowl engagements, then boarded the Union Pacific railroad to Salt Lake City, Utah, where they put on six more performances in the Highland High School auditorium, considered one of the best theatrical venues at that time.

 They also had two opportunities to meet with David O. McKay, President of The Church of Jesus Christ of Latter-day Saints, who had been instrumental in establishing the Church College of Hawaii and the Polynesian Cultural Center.